wux024/mmpose/configs/animal_2d_keypoint/animalvitpose/README.md

-# Animal Pose Estimation with AnimalVitPose
+# Animal Pose Estimation with AnimalViTPose

 Aanimal pose estimation aims to detect the keypoints of different species.
 It provides detailed behavioral analysis for neuroscience, medical and ecology applications.
 Some results are shown below.![](https://s3.bmp.ovh/imgs/2024/07/27/e1b49c32bd1cccbf.jpg)
 ## Installation